manwestc/TINTOlib-Python_Library/README.md

 ## Overview

 **TINTOlib** is the first Python library specifically designed to transform tabular data into synthetic images, addressing a critical gap in the integration of tabular and image-based machine learning approaches.
-Unlike existing tools, **TINTOlib** supports a comprehensive set of transformation techniques optimized for state-of-the-art computer vision models, including Convolutional Neural Networks (CNNs) and Vision Transformers (ViTs).
+It supports a comprehensive set of transformation techniques optimized for state-of-the-art computer vision models, including Convolutional Neural Networks (CNNs) and Vision Transformers (ViTs).

-This library was introduced and validated in the context of a scientific study, where its methods demonstrated significant improvements in regression and classification tasks when used with hybrid neural network architectures.
-The study highlighted how TINTOlib bridges the gap between tabular data processing and vision-based deep learning by enabling seamless integration of features extracted from synthetic images with numerical data using hybrid architectures.
+This library was introduced and validated in a scientific study, demonstrating significant improvements in regression and classification tasks.
+By enabling seamless integration of features extracted from synthetic images with numerical data using hybrid architectures, **TINTOlib** bridges the gap between tabular data processing and vision-based deep learning.

-Key features of **TINTOlib** include:
+### Highlights
-- Integration of **state-of-the-art transformation methods** for tabular-to-image conversion, such as IGTD, SuperTML, and REFINED.
+- **Transformation Techniques**: Provides cutting-edge tabular-to-image conversion methods like IGTD, SuperTML, and REFINED.
-- Support for **hybrid architectures** (see Figures) that combine CNNs or ViTs with Multi-Layer Perceptrons (MLPs), leveraging the strengths of both data formats.
-- Compatibility with popular frameworks like **TensorFlow** and **PyTorch**, facilitating experimentation and deployment.

-## Key Features

-- **Data Input Options**:
-  - **Pandas DataFrame** for seamless data handling.
-  - **CSV Files** following the **Tidy Data** format, where:
-    - The last column is the target variable.
-    - All other columns are numerical features.
+- **Architectural Support**: Designed for standalone vision models (e.g., CNNs, ViTs) and hybrid architectures combining these models with Multi-Layer Perceptrons (MLPs).
-- **Platform Compatibility**: Runs on **Linux**, **Windows**, and **macOS**.
-- **Python Versions Supported**: Python 3.7 and above.
+- **Platform Compatibility**: Works across **Linux**, **Windows**, and **macOS** with support for Python 3.7 and above.

-Finally, using synthetic images, experiment with either vision models like CNNs or ViTs, and explore hybrid models.
-Below are the architectures that will be presented, and the ones you will modify and use during the session:
+- **Input Formats**: Compatible with **Pandas DataFrame** and **Tidy CSV Files**, where numerical features and target variables follow the Tidy Data standard.

+### Architectures Explored

+Below are examples of the architectures that can be built using TINTOlib and applied in your experiments:

-- **Synthetic images using CNN**
+- **Synthetic Images with CNN**
   ![Tabular-to-Image CNN](imgs/Tabular-to-image-CNN.jpg)

-- **Synthetic images using Hybrid Neural Network with ViT (HyViT)**
+- **Hybrid Neural Network with ViT (HyViT)**
   ![Tabular-to-Image HyNNViT](imgs/Tabular-to-image-HyNNViT.jpg)

 ## Repository Structure